Why go now: The fall tree color is off the charts in this rural, riverside logging town that’s home to more salmon than people this month.

 What to pack: A camera to capture the fiery autumn colors and a rain poncho—just in case.

 Claim to fame: Scenes from the vampire blockbuster were filmed right here.
-(That’s 2008’s original Twilight, mind you, not this year’s Eclipse, yet the Twihards keep coming.)
+(That’s 2008’s original Twilight, mind you, not Eclipse, yet the Twihards keep coming.)

 Claim to reality-TV fame: Local Mike Pihl of Mike Pihl Logging, featured in the History Channel’s gritty Ax Men.

 Mark your calendar: Carve a pumpkin, stuff a scarecrow, and watch salmon spawn at the Vernonia Salmon Festival (10–5 Oct 2; free; Hawkins Park, Park Dr. at Bridge St.; 503/429-6081).

 Miles of multicolored leaves

 For some of the best fall color this side of Vermont, hit the 21-mile Banks-Vernonia State Trail, a paved former railroad grade, where you can pedal, walk, or ride horses through forests of yellow ash and red maple, past burbling creeks, across 80-foot-high Buxton Trestle, and right into Vernonia.
 Parts closed for final paving until mid-Oct; map at oregon.gov; 503/324-0606.

 Pick the perfect pumpkin and stock up on other organic end o’ season bounty like heirloom peppers, apples, and raw honey at 18-acre Dairy Creek Farm and Produce.
 While you’re at it, snap up a few swan gourds and dried wheat stalks for simple decorating.
 23295 N.W.
 State 47, in nearby Buxton; 503/324-7819.